jesselynk/Election_Analysis/README.md

 ## Overview
 In the Election Analysis project we were tasked with analysing election results to determine the participating counties, candidate outcomes and the winning candidate vote counts.
 We put together a script in VS Code to comb through our python fyle and output our results.
 ## Election Audit Results
-* We needed to first gather the total votes that were casted.
+* **Total Votes:** We needed to first gather the total votes that were casted.
 By creating the following for loop we were able to determine the total votes were **369,711**

 ```
 for row in reader: